celestiaorg/docs/docs/concepts/how-celestia-works/data-availability-layer.md

 light nodes to reject blocks with invalid extended data.
 Such proofs require reconstructing the encoding and verifying the mismatch.
 With standard Reed-Solomon encoding, this entails downloading the original data, i.e., O(n) bytes.
-Contrastingly, with 2-dimensional Reed-Solomon encoding, only O(n ) bytes are required as it is sufficient to verify only one row or one column of the extended matrix.
+Contrastingly, with 2-dimensional Reed-Solomon encoding, only O(sqrt(n)) bytes are required as it is sufficient to verify only one row or one column of the extended matrix.

 ## Namespaced Merkle Trees (NMTs)